tom-galvin/tom-galvin.github.io/_posts/2015-06-09-filenames.md

 The three instructions under `lbl1` first seem to enumerate each character in the (long-format) path to get an initial checksum, by starting from zero and then multiplying by `0x25` and adding each character in turn.
 This is all mod `0x10000`, as the high bits of the addition and multiplication are discarded, as the checksum is stored in `r8w`, the 16-bit low word of the x64 `r8` register.

 Then we reach a nasty chunk of horrible sign-manupulating arithmetic to (presumably) shuffle the bits of the checksum around some more.
 I don't understand why the Windows developers went to this extent to write such a complex hash function for something that doesn't need to be cryptographically secure in any way, but never mind.
-I initially didn't bother to convert this into a readable form, and just put it nearly verbatim as inline assembler into a small executeable to make sure it gives the correct hash, remembering to reverse the nybble order before returning the hash value.
+I initially didn't bother to convert this into a readable form, and just put it nearly verbatim as inline assembler into a small executable to make sure it gives the correct hash, remembering to reverse the nybble order before returning the hash value.

 {% highlight cpp %}
 USHORT chksum(PWSTR name)